theochem/horton/doc/user_getting_started.rst

 1. Angles are in radians, but you can use the ``deg`` unit to work with degrees, for example, ``90*deg`` and ``np.pi/2`` are equivalent.
 2. Temperatures are in Kelvin.
-(There is no atomic unit for temperature.)

 Array Indexing
 --------------

-All arrays (and list-like) objects in Python use zero-based indexing.
+All arrays and list-like objects in Python use zero-based indexing.
 This means that the first element of a vector is accessed as follows:

 .. code-block:: python